 The adoption of AI and cloud has already yielded tangible benefits for FinTechs, not just for those specializing in payment services but also for those delivering operational support solutions across the financial services industry.
 Our clients serve as prime examples of this impact as these technologies helped them to improve scalability, speed, security, and overall performance of financial services applications.

-Scalability as a Lifeline of Growth in an Overcrowded Market
+Scalability as a Lifeline of Growth in the Overcrowded Market of Financial Services

 Many of our clients thrive to offer their services to a much greater client base.
 In the standardized world of FinTech, inventing new features for payment applications might not be enough to attract and retain customers.
 Instead, the key differentiators become speed, reliability, and precision at scale.
 Accelerating service delivery and transaction processing while maintaining high standards of accuracy requires leveraging advanced technologies such as cloud infrastructure, AI-driven analytics, and automation.
 These solutions will help these companies not only meet rising demand and save costs but also offer better, faster, and more reliable services to their customers.

 One of our clients, a leading B2B data and intelligence provider for financial institutions, sought a faster way to compile, standardize, and analyze information from insurance companies’ PDF-based financial reports.
-The primary goal was to get rid of manual time-consuming and error-prone work.
+The primary goal was implementing FinTech automation for reducing human error and improving internal processes.
 The further overarching goal was to be able to handle more documents and scale operations.

 AI came up here as a natural solution, so we built a Python data extraction pipeline.
 It utilizes AI algorithms to identify tables in PDFs using a YOLO model, applies NLP to pinpoint and extract relevant data, and then leverages OpenAI (GPT4) model for automated post-processing.
 This pipeline consolidates all extracted data into a unified Excel file much faster than manual processing.